pyeventsourcing/eventsourcing/docs/topics/installing.rst

 ==========

-If you want to install the code for the purpose of developing the library, then fork and clone the GitHub repository and install from the root folder with the 'dev' option.
+If you want to install the code for the purpose of developing the library, then fork and clone the GitHub repository and install into a Python virtual environment from the root folder with the 'dev' option.
 This option will install a number of packages that help with development and documentation, such as the above extra dependencies along with Sphinx, Coverage.py, Black, mypy, Flake8, and isort.

 ::